misterblack1/trs80-diagnosticrom/README.md

 				- The relocated copy unmaps the ROM, exposing all of RAM from `$0000` to `$3FFF`, which it then tests.
 Afterwards, it re-maps the ROM to appear at `$0000` again, and hands control back to the ROM.
 			- If the bank at `$4000-$7FFF` fails testing, the ROM skips the test of DRAM from `$0000` to `$3FFF`.
 		- Then the diagnostic tests all possible DRAM pages (`$0-$F`), bank-switching them in turn into the region `$8000-$FFFF`.
+		- It is possible to run the diagnostic with NO DRAM installed at all.
+It will still work properly.

 # Running this diagnostic ROM on a TRS-80 Model I or Model III